How to Make a Bloody Mary, even if you hate tomato juice

 Make Your Own Tomato Juice

-There are three ways to do this, depending on the time of year and your inclination.
+There are three ways to make tomato juice for Bloody Marys, depending on the time of year and your inclination.

 1 – Start with whole, canned tomatoes.
 Put them into a big, fine strainer and gently mash them.
 You can keep mashing them or just let them sit and slowly drain.
 If you go with option one, use a potato masher.
 For the slow drain method, it helps to put a heavy bowl or plate on top of the tomatoes.